armory3d/armorpaint_docs/README.md

 #### Requirements

 ArmorPaint runs on the GPU and the performance mainly depends on a graphics card.
-Recommended minimum for 4K painting is an Intel HD4000 graphics card.
+Minimum for 4K painting is an Intel HD4000 graphics card.
 For 16K painting, GTX 1060/6GB or better is recommended.

 # Get Started

-<iframe width="560" height="315" src="https://www.youtube.com/embed/OzRqXIsvahg?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0LrMx2mmWi0?rel=0" frameBorder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 #### Windows

 Unpack downloaded archive and run `ArmorPaint.exe`.
-In some cases, Windows may prompt you with the [unrecognized app dialog](http://armorpaint.org/manual/img/startup_win.png) - press `More Info - Run Anyway`.
+In some cases, Windows may prompt you with the unrecognized app dialog - press `More Info - Run Anyway`.

 #### Linux

-Open terminal in the extracted folder and run `./ArmorPaint`.
+Unpack downloaded archive and run `ArmorPaint`.
+In some cases, you may need to open terminal in the extracted folder and run `./ArmorPaint`.

 #### macOS